-The important thing to remember with this example is that the more conflict you have, the easier it can sometimes be to keep the story focused and emotionally intense – which will also lift pace and reduce the need for long descriptive passages, lengthy examinations of internal thought, etc.
+The important thing to remember with this example is that the more conflict you have, the easier it can sometimes be to keep the story focused and emotionally intense – which will also lift the pace and reduce the need for long descriptive passages and lengthy examinations of internal thought, etc.

 So, when it comes to craft, my key tips when writing a romance story with a shorter word count are: